-In addition to the Progress Review Meeting, we will give you an Annual Academic Report to Parents.
+In addition to the Progress Review Meeting, we will give you termly interim report plus an Annual Academic Report to Parents.
 In the meantime, you can look at your child's homework and spelling test results.
 You can also view and discuss your child's learning at parent/teacher consultations twice a year.